 Evidence for renewal will require a stock take from the agency, action plans, and delivery priorities going forward, with reference to the Quality Mark descriptors.
 This process should prompt the agency to implement new practice or respond to policy changes.
 In many cases it will be a simpler process building on the earlier application and will attract a lower fee.

 Where a moderation board identifies significant shortfalls in a submitted application, the board may request further specific information before making a final decision.
 The agency will be given a time frame to respond.
 The panel will then make a decision to either award the Quality Mark or refuse it.

 If the QM is not awarded, a letter will be sent to the agency with a reasoned decision and a copy of the assessment decision template used by the panel.
 More detailed feedback will be given to the agency on request.
 An agency may undertake additional work and reapply after three months.
 All applications and their progress are managed in strict confidence.
 An appeal process will only be invoked where due process issues are identified in relation to fairness and transparency.

 Will there be a fee?

-There will be a fee attached to all applications.
+There is a fee attached to all applications.
 This cost covers the convening and management of the independent moderation board and web information updates.
-Fees will be set at the lowest possible level and operate on a not-for-profit basis.
+Fees have been set at the lowest possible level and operate on a not-for-profit basis.
 Fees are inclusive of VAT.